Visit the Planetarium

 Tour the universe with an astronomer!

-Individuals, families, and small groups can purchase tickets for one of our pre-scheduled public shows.
+Individuals, families, and small groups can purchase tickets for one of our public shows.

 What happens during a show?

 Our typical 50-minute show begins with highlights of what’s visible in the night sky on the evening of your show: including constellations, planets, and the Moon.
 We then take you on a tour through the solar system and beyond.
-Our upcoming shows are listed below.
+The theme for this portion of the show is always listed in the list of upcoming shows.

 Our regularly-scheduled public shows don’t include access to the telescopes or the observatory, only to the planetarium.

-To access the planetarium, enter the building by the entrance on St. George St. and turn immediately to your right upon entering.
-It’s just down the stairs from the small lobby right off St. George St.
+To access the planetarium, enter the building by the entrance on Russell St., go down the stairs, and turn to your right.
+The planetarium is down the hall and just around the corner.

-There is no parking at the Astronomy Building, in which the planetarium is located.
-There is metered parking on the streets around the planetarium.
-Russell St., next to our building, has metered parking.
-For more information about parking on the University of Toronto campus, please visit parking.utoronto.ca.
+There is no parking lot at the Astronomy Building, in which the planetarium is located.
+There is metered parking on the streets around the planetarium, including Russell St. For more information about parking on the University of Toronto campus, please visit map.utoronto.ca.

 For guests arriving by chartered bus, we suggest that your bus discharge its passengers on one of the side streets around the Astronomy Building, rather than on St. George St. itself, which can be quite busy.